-Organic mulches include leaves, wood chips, pine bark nuggets, shredded bark, grass clippings, pine needles, compost, straw and hay.
-We use organic mulches around trees and shrubs, in vegetable gardens, and in flowerbeds.
+Organic material include leaves, wood chips, pine bark nuggets, shredded bark, grass clippings, pine needles, compost, straw, and hay.
+We use organic mulch around trees and shrubs, in vegetable gardens, and in flowerbeds.

-Mulches can be fine textured, like sawdust or coarse textured like bark chips.
+Different types of mulch can be fine textured, like sawdust, or coarse textured, like bark chips.
 The former can be impenetrable to air and water, and the latter can be too porous to the job.
 In most situations, we prefer mulch with an intermediate texture.

 We like hay as mulch for our home flowerbeds and vegetable gardens.
 We ask for last year’s hay, which costs less than fresh hay because it is less desirable for livestock feed.
 It’s least expensive if you get it in those big round rolls.
 You can use straw, but we prefer hay because it is softer and easier to work with.
 Some garden writers say that using hay as mulch results in weeds and unwanted grass due to seeds in the hay.
 That has not been our experience.
 It is true that some hay has seeds in it, but any seeds that do germinate in the upper layers of the hay quickly dry out and die, and any seeds germinating in the lower layers are soon smothered.
 Hay is not the most attractive mulch, and we sometimes cover it with a thin layer of pine straw just for looks.

-Do not let the mulch touch the trunk of the plant.
+Do not let the mulch touch the trunk of the plant like a mulch volcano.
 Instead, make a donut hole by leaving a zone of at least 6-10” of bare soil right around the trunk.
-If the mulch touches the trunk, it could encourage roots to grow in the mulch, which could eventually girdle the trunk.
+If the mulch touches the trunk, it could encourage tree root growth in the mulch, which could eventually girdle the trunk.
 Mulch right up against the trunk can keep it too moist and encourage decay and diseases.
 Mulch up to the trunk can become habitat for rodents and other critters that might chew the bark or otherwise damage the trunk.